-185. A JFSA licence is needed in order for such transactions to become effective.
+186. A JFSA licence is needed in order for such transactions to become effective.
 Changes to the insurer's circumstances as they were assessed at the time of the initial licensing are subject to JFSA approval.
 As stated above, primary shareholders cannot be recognised as such in the absence of a JFSA licence.

-- 186. The JFSA has adequate scrutiny over changes in business, management and qualifying holdings and provides for adequate on-going supervision of the sound and prudent management of the insurers. - 187.
-We note that the Japanese law establishes licensing powers for the JFSA in relation to shareholder structure which allow it to control the fitness and propriety of shareholders with a qualifying holding but this is inconsistent with Solvency II approach to establish explicit intervention thresholds as to ownership changes.

-188. Japan is considered to be largely equivalent in relation to Principle 5 dealing with changes in business, management or qualifying holdings.
+- 187. The JFSA has adequate scrutiny over changes in business, management and qualifying holdings and provides for adequate on-going supervision of the sound and prudent management of the insurers. - 188.
+We note that the Japanese law establishes licensing powers for the JFSA in relation to shareholder structure which allow it to control the fitness and propriety of shareholders with a qualifying holding.
+The Japanese supervisory approach seems to differ in that powers applicable to shareholders holding 50% or more of the voting rights do not necessarily apply to any other controlling shareholders.
+There is no explicit assessment point for increases in shareholdings between 20% and 50%, as in Solvency II, but the JFSA has can intervene at any time where Primary shareholders do not meet the provisions relevant to them in the IBA. - 189.
+Japan is considered to be largely equivalent in relation to Principle 5 dealing with changes in business, management or qualifying holdings.